-If you programming AVR microcontrollers in C usually you don’t think how compiled program is stored in microcontrollers flash memory.
-Compiler organises data in the way it looks optimal.
-But sometimes you are working with programs where you need you code chunks located in specific program memory locations.
-For instance faced this problem while developing an AVR controlled signal generator.
-I wanted to make efficient and compiler independent main loop where the signal has to be read from flash memory and transferred to port.
-I managed to use in line ASM function which does the job:
+If you are programming AVR microcontrollers in C, usually don’t think about how the compiled program is stored in microcontrollers’ flash memory.
+The compiler organizes data in the way it looks optimal.
+But sometimes, you are working with programs where you need to code chunks located in specific program memory locations.
+For instance, I faced this problem while developing an AVR controlled signal generator.
+I wanted to make an efficient and compiler independent main loop where the signal has to be read from flash memory and transferred to port.
+I managed to use the inline ASM function, which does the job:

 //……………………………………………………..